 MCERA invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market, and credit risks.
-Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect account balances and the amounts reported in the Statement of Fiduciary Net Position.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect account balances and the amounts reported in the Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position.

 Credit risk is the risk that an issuer or other counterparty to a debt instrument will not fulfill its obligations.
 This is measured by the assignment of ratings by nationally recognized statistical rating organizations.
-Quality ratings of MCERA's fixed income funds are summarized in the Commingled Fixed Income Funds table below.
 Investment allocation guidelines according to the Investment Policy are as follows:

-Allowable Range Current Allocation
+Allowable Range

-U.S. Equity 33% - 43% 38.50%
+U.S. Equity 33% - 43% 40.06%

-Non-U.S. Equity 24% - 34% 30.30%
+Non-U.S. Equity 24% - 34% 29.02%

-U.S. Fixed Income 19% - 25% 21.50%
+U.S. Fixed Income 19% - 25% 20.02%

-Real Estate 6% - 16% 9.70%
+Real Estate 6% - 16% 10.90%

-MCERA's Investment Policy does not allow for a single investment in real estate that is in excess of 5% of total assets.
+MCERA's Investment Policy does not allow for a single investment in real estate that is in excess of 5 percent of total assets.
 With respect to common stocks, MCERA has a goal of diversifying the portfolio across a broad spectrum of sectors and geographies that have sound long-term growth potential.
 Similar restrictions apply to fixed income securities.
 Although MCERA does not have a specific policy to limit credit risk, MCERA seeks to mitigate risk through its Investment Policy constraints.